zita-ch/terrain_benchmark/README.md

 + for flow learning:

 ---
-Project is done thanks to https://github.com/nanoxas/sketch-to-terrain for pix2pix implementation of terrain authoring!
-Yet, massive adaptations are done to achieve this project.
+Thanks to https://github.com/nanoxas/sketch-to-terrain for pix2pix implementation of terrain authoring!

 (CC BY-NC-ND 4.0 License inherited from here)